-It’s important to note that an agreement provides a term of employment, that is structured through written and formal contracts.
-These different contracts will define the conditions which allow for the employees’ contract to be terminated.
-Unlike in the US, legally in the UK employers are not allowed to end an employee’s contract for any reason, employers have to show a legitimate reason for letting an employee go.
-Additionally, they need to provide them with due notice before their contract is terminated.
+It’s important to note that a contractual agreement provides a term of employment, that is structured through written and formal contracts.
+These different contracts will define the conditions for an employment contract to be terminated.
+Unlike in the US, in the UK employers are legally not allowed to end an employee’s contract for any reason whatsoever.
+Here, employers have to show a legitimate reason for letting an employee go and give them due notice before their contract is terminated.

 Can you leave a permanent work contract?
 Yes!
 As an employee, you can leave a permanent contract whenever you like, there are no legal penalties for ending a contract early although there may still be financial repercussions.

-It is standard that if an employee terminates the contract by resigning, they receive nothing other than their salary through the last day worked plus accrued holiday.
-The contract may or may not entitle resigning employees to full or prorated portions of their commissions, guaranteed bonus, or payment for completed work.
+It is standard practice that if an employee terminates the contract by resigning, they receive nothing other than their salary.
+This includes all the days worked plus accrued holiday.
+The contract may also entitle resigning employees to full or prorated portions of their commission or bonuses.

 If an employer ends an employees’ contract, normally they must provide the notice defined in the contract or the statutory minimum notice period.
 However, they may not always have to provide notice.
-This occurs in the cases where an employee is let go due to bad behaviour, such as violence for example.
+This occurs in the cases where an employee is let go due to bad behaviour.

-If let go, the employer must provide a valid justification for firing the employee and must have acted responsibly and reasonably within the given circumstances.
+If let go, the employer must provide a valid justification for firing the employee.

-If an employer chooses to end the relationship, the termination will fall into two categories outlined in the contact: “for cause” or “without cause.”
+If an employer chooses to end the contract, the termination will fall into one of two categories outlined in the contract.
+These are “for cause” or “without cause.”
 Termination can be considered “for cause” if the employee is accused of intentional misconduct, insubordination, job abandonment or breach of contract.
 “For cause” termination means employees get no additional remuneration

-If you are an employee who has been let go, and you have worked for the company for 2 or more years, you are entitled to requesting a written statement from your employer, justifying their reasons for letting you go.
+Imagine you’ve worked for the company for 2 or more years and you’ve been let go.
+As a former employee, you can request a written statement from your employer, justifying their reasons for letting you go.

 Human resources departments manage the employee life cycle from recruitment to exit interviews.
 HR will send out the permanent contract for an electronic signature and then be responsible for keeping its terms.
 They will track employee working hours, time off and absence requests as well as manage payslips and documents.
 It’s a lot of work!
 Factorial’s HR software can make sure your HR department has the resources it needs to keep everything in order– and adherent to the terms of the contracts signed.